 BACKGROUND

 Pancreatic liposarcoma is a rare tumor.
-According to a literature review, the patient reported in this study is the seventh case of pancreatic liposarcoma reported in the English literature and the third case of dedifferentiated liposarcoma.
-Furthermore, this case had a largest primary tumor volume and a primary pancreatic liposarcoma was diagnosed based on sufficient evidence.
+According to a literature review, the patient described in this study is the seventh case of pancreatic liposarcoma reported in the English literature and the third case of dedifferentiated liposarcoma.
+Furthermore, this case had the largest primary tumor volume, and a primary pancreatic liposarcoma was diagnosed based on sufficient evidence.

 CASE SUMMARY

 We here report a rare case of a 28-year-old female with a huge dedifferentiated liposarcoma in the pancreatic tail.
 In June 2015, the patient underwent distal pancreatectomy with splenectomy.
 During the operation, a huge liposarcoma of approximately 28.0 cm × 19.0 cm × 8.0 cm was found, which had a yellow and white fish-like incisal surface.
 Based on both pathology and MDM2 gene amplification, the tumor was diagnosed as a dedifferentiated liposarcoma.
-The patient was treated with surgery, but declined postoperative chemotherapy.
+The patient was treated with surgery but declined postoperative chemotherapy.
 She was well at the 26-mo follow-up, and no relapse was observed.

 CONCLUSION